byui-cse/cse450-course/source/module-03/reading.md

 First, read this section from your textbook:

+* Read Section 8.4.5 of your text (Performance Measures: Continuous Targets)
 * Read section 4.4.5 of your text (Model Ensembles)

 ### Gradient Boosted Trees